 - Eubanks Activity Center (EAC, built in 1990 and remodeled in 2009-2011), houses the offices of the president, advancement, church relations, enrollment services, student accounts, financial aid, along with a science lab and nurse's station.
-The upper level includes classrooms, radio station, TV studio, audio studio, editing suites, and offices for part of the School of Communication & Creative Arts.
-The lower level houses a snack bar, coffee shop, game room, racquetball courts, television area, fitness center, and graphics office. - Gally Commons (2007), houses the post office, campus store, and a large dining facility.
+The upper level includes classrooms, TV studio, audio studio, editing suites, and offices for part of the School of Communication & Creative Arts.
+The lower level houses the River Grill, racquetball courts, television area, student lounge, preschool, and graphics office. - Gally Commons (2007), houses the post office, campus store, and a large dining facility.
 Special events are held in three private dining rooms. - Garrett Way and Gateway Townhouses have two bedrooms, one and one-half baths.
 These units are designed for families with one or two children of the same sex. - Glass Memorial Library (1965) provides students with a convenient place for research and study.
 It also houses one of the three computer labs on campus. - The Graham Center opened in the Spring of 2019.
-This facility includes an 80,000 square-foot recreation building that features a student center, game room, multi-purpose room, classrooms, fitness center, competition gym, recreation gym, varsity team locker rooms, a trainer's room, and a competition-size pool.
+This facility includes an 80,000 squarefoot recreation building that features a student center, game room, multi-purpose room, classrooms, fitness center, competition gym, recreation gym, varsity team locker rooms, a trainer's room, and a competition-size pool.
 Outdoor facilities include a soccer field, baseball field, softball field, and intramural space. - Johnson Hall (2000), the primary residence hall for single women, is equipped with private bathrooms in all rooms and has both wireless and Ethernet network connections.
-It houses 288 students, has three large common areas, two public kitchenettes, two sizeable laundry facilities, a cardio exercise room, and a prayer room. - Mobile Homes are available for rent in various sizes in two mobile home courts. - Old Main (1905) contains a small chapel, the Museum of Archaeology, a calling center, prayer room, and office space.
-Built in 1905, it is the oldest building on campus still in use apart from the White House. - Phillips-Welshimer Building (PW, 1975), located in the heart of the campus, contains an auditorium, administrative offices, faculty offices, the Russell Preaching Center (RPC, 2009), and classrooms of various sizes and layouts.
-The Russell Preaching Center houses one of the three computer labs on campus. - Richardson Hall (RH, 2001) houses the Templar School of Education, School of Intercultural Studies, Academic Support Center, and archaeology lab.
+It houses 288 students, has three large common areas, two public kitchenettes, two sizeable laundry facilities, a cardio exercise room, and a prayer room. - Mobile Homes are available for rent in various sizes in two mobile home courts. - Myrtle Hall (1951; remodeled 2004) houses the School of Social and Behavioral Sciences and the University Counseling Center. - Old Main (1905) contains a small chapel and the Museum of Archaeology.
+Built in 1905, it is the oldest building on campus still in use apart from the White House. - Phillips-Welshimer Building (PWB, 1975), located in the heart of the campus, contains an auditorium, administrative offices, faculty offices, the School of Christian Ministries, the Russell Preaching Center (RPC, 2009), the School of Arts and Sciences, and classrooms of various sizes and layouts.
+The Russell Preaching Center houses one of the three computer labs on campus. - Richardson Hall (RH, 2001) houses the Templar School of Education, the School of Business and Public Leadership, Academic Support Center, Department of Online Education, and the Karak Resources Project.
 It also contains an interactive prayer room, multimedia classrooms, and a computer lab. - River View (2010), the official residence of the president, overlooks the French Broad River and Johnson Island.
-It is connected to the White House by a large dining/meeting room called the Refectory. - University Counseling Center (UCC), located in Myrtle Hall (built in 1951 and remodeled in 2004), is dedicated to training professional therapists as they serve Johnson University and the surrounding communities. - The White House (1890) was built in 1890 and restored in 2010.
+It is connected to the White House by a large dining/meeting room called the Refectory. - The White House (1890) was built in 1890 and restored in 2010.
 The oldest structure on the campus, it was the residence of Ashley and Emma Johnson, and other presidents, and now serves as a guest house.
 The White House is connected to Riverview by a large dining/meeting room called the Refectory.